SoCFPGA-learning/DECA/Tutorials/Porting-Cores/README.md

 * Regenerate all IPs for the Max10 family

 ## Troubleshooting

-* ALTDDIO_OUT  does not work, change it for "Altera GPIO Lite IP Core"
+* IP ALTDDIO_OUT  does not work in Max10 family.
+Change it for "Altera GPIO Lite IP Core".

   Direct instantiation of the ALTDDIO_OUT primitive does not seem to work reliably on the chosen FPGA and/or tool chain (MAX 10).
 The solution is to generate an IP core with the MegaWizard GPIO Lite Intel FPGA IP using a DDR register output.